This hairbrush detangles knots better than anything else I’ve tried – including the tangle teezer

 The verdict: Wetbrush flex dry

-While it’s not cheap, it’s not the most expensive brush I’ve ever bought, and I truly think the Wetbrush flex dry is worth the investment if knotty hair is giving you headaches.
+I truly think the Wetbrush flex dry is worth the small investment if knotty hair is giving you headaches.

 Brushing through my hair is no longer painful or time-consuming: instead, it’s a speedy, easy process that makes me wish I’d discovered this years ago.